All Episodes

 And I see them really being afraid, and that's where their hatred comes from.

-You know, we've never had a president talk to a president or a prime Minister and the conversations leaked.
+You know, we've never had a president talk to a president or a prime minister and the conversations leaked.

 We've never had false narratives and conspiracy theories, you know, spread like wildfire for as many months as Russia, Russia, Russia, Russia did.

-Johnny there, we missed you.
+We missed you.

 We started breaking up on us.